Long Preston Floodplain Project

 Enhancing the important wet grassland habitats of the Ribble floodplain between Long Preston and Settle.

-The Long Preston Floodplain Project (LPFP) was set up in 2004 to enhance the important wet grassland habitats of the Ribble floodplain between Long Preston and Settle – an area known as the Long Preston Deeps.
+The Long Preston Floodplain Project (LPFP) was first started in 2004 to enhance the important wet grassland habitats of the Ribble floodplain between Long Preston and Settle – an area known as the Long Preston Deeps.
+We're now delivering vital small-scale schemes that connect the mosaic of habitats in the area, as well as helping people to discover and protect this largely undiscovered landscape.

 The floodplain between Long Preston and Settle - a haven for birds and other wildlife